Rohan-ingle/GANs/GAN_LossFn/Readme.md

 ## Conclusion

 The detailed comparative analysis highlights that **LS-GAN** provides a robust framework for generating retinal images from the RetinaMNIST dataset.
-Despite the conceptual advantages of **WGAN** and **WGAN-GP**, especially in enforcing a meaningful distributional divergence—the practical performance for this particular application favors LS-GAN, as evidenced by its lower FID.
+Despite the conceptual advantages of **WGAN** and **WGAN-GP**, especially in enforcing a meaningful distributional divergence,the practical performance for this particular application favors LS-GAN, as evidenced by its lower FID.
 The study underscores the importance of both theoretical innovations and practical training strategies in the development of generative models.

 ---